 You are men, different from us, complementary and united in reciprocity both at home and at work, in politics and in culture...
 You are half of the world, the other half that completes the circle.

-Dear men, don't stop being who you are.
-We need you to be masculine, virile, gentlemanly.
+Dear men, do not stop being who you are.
+We need you masculine, virile, gentlemanly.
 We love you like this and we like you like this.